JaxWil24/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+A Colorado Board of Elections requested an audit for the local congressional election.
+The election audit read the election data to organize and seperate information into a readable format.
+This created two sections, candidates and counties.
+The election audit read the votes per category, the percentage out of all the votes, and the winners of both categories.

 ## Resources
 - Data Source: election_results.csv